GregGallant/GoNewsServer/README.md

 This is a Go news server I wrote to handle any and all webz.io content along with a chi http server to route.
 This can be used in a docker container or run bare metal.
 Originally I ran the binary as a System-D process but now I just use Docker.

+The news object is called in article.go as a receiver for orgazational methods, a quick algorithm to remove duplicate articles, image url handlers depending on the CMS of news aggregates and external websites, etc.

 The news file checks for a date file and writes the latest news based upon an filterable query.
 You can use a customizable query, write your own AI parser or just use a basic content parser to add to your news server.

 You can view it in action here using a Svelte frontend: https://www.gallantone.com/news